gauravsars/chat-application/README.md

 # Chat Application

+Login To Chat System
+image

+For New User , Register your UserId image

+One To One chat (Till last one month) with Particular selected UserID image

 A full-stack chat application designed for 1,000 concurrent web users.
 The backend is powered by Spring Boot with PostgreSQL and Hibernate, while the frontend uses React and Vite.
 Real-time messaging is handled over a single WebSocket (STOMP) server that can sit behind an Nginx load balancer.

 ## Architecture Overview